SamNazar/bgg-new-yearly/README.md

 Once everything's loaded, run the script like so:

     ./bgg-new-to-you-year.rb --username <your_username>

+Remember to put your username in quotes if it includes a space.

 By default the script will retrieve plays for the current year, if you need to pick a different year you can: